Ant0nidas/CK3-Playset-Preserver/README.md

-## CMM Playset Preserver: GENERAL INSTALLATION INSTRUCTIONS
+# Crusader Kings 3 Playset Preserver: GENERAL INSTALLATION INSTRUCTIONS

+This script reads playsets from the CK3 launcher and retrieves its mods, either from the Steam Workshop folder (subscription is required) or from your local mod folder.
+It then merges all of these mods into a new, single mod.
+## Why?
+The problem we face with each official CK3 patch is asynchronous mod updates.
+This results in an issue where some mods are updated, while others are not.
+Since Steam does not have the option to download older versions of mods, players are left with incomplete or broken playsets.
+It can take months before all mods in a large playset are updated.
+## How?
+A "snapshot" of a current playset of your choice is created, which is stored locally without further updates.
+This way, it will be possible to continue existing campaign or play older versions of CK3 until your favorite mods are updated.

+## Step-by-Step Guide:

-1. Unzip the folder inside the downloaded .zip archive into your mod folder (usually at \Documents\Paradox Interactive\Crusader Kings III\mod).
-You need an archiving utility like 7-Zip (free, open source, cross-platform) to unzip .7z files effectively.
+1. Unzip the folder from the downloaded .zip archive into your mod folder.
+This folder is usually located at:<br/>\Documents\Paradox Interactive\Crusader Kings III\mod<br/>You will need an archiving utility, such as 7-Zip (free, open source, and cross-platform), to unzip .zip files.

-2. Place the .json of your playset in the mod folder.
-If you are new to this, follow these steps:<br/>
-2.1 Open CK3 launcher via Steam<br/>
-2.2 Select "Playsets" on the left<br/>
-2.3 Choose your playset in the dropdown menu and press on the three points next to it for options<br/>
-2.4 Select "Share", then select "DOWNLOAD FILE"<br/>

-3. Run CMH-PP.exe.
-This is the automatic installer.
+3. Run CK3_PP.exe.
+This will launch the automatic installer.

-4. You will be prompted to enter the Steam directory path and other information.
-The process is automated, so simply follow the on-screen instructions.
+4. Follow the on-screen instructions.
+The process is automated, so just enter the required information when prompted.

-5. Once the installation process is complete, the playset will appear as a mod in your mod folder.
-You can now select it like any other mod in your launcher.
+5. Once the process is done, the preserved playset will appear in your launcher (a restart of the launcher is required)

-### NOTES:
+## NOTES:

-- By using this method, you agree to not seek advice for gameplay or mod-related issues, be it on the authors discord servers, steam pages, or elsewhere.
-No support or troubleshooting can be given.
+- No support or troubleshooting is provided for preserved playsets.
+By using this method, you agree not to seek advice for gameplay or mod-related issues on the authors' Discord servers, Steam pages, or elsewhere.

-- This script has been written with assistance by a generative pre-trained transformer AI.
+- You are not allowed to distribute the preserved playset.
+All content belong to their respective authors and you have to get their consents.

-- The installer has been developed and tested on Windows 7 or later.
+- The installer has been developed and tested on Windows.
 Mac OS and Linux are not officially supported.

-- For further assistance, troubleshooting and feature suggestions, visit us on CMH Discord: https://discord.gg/GuDjt9YQ
+- For additional help, troubleshooting, or feature suggestions, visit the CMH Discord: https://discord.gg/GuDjt9YQ